-On September 23, 2015, the Company entered into employment agreements with each of its named executive officers, Kent Eikanas, President and Chief Operating Officer, and Elizabeth Pagliarini, Chief Financial Officer and Treasurer.
+The Company has entered into employment agreements with each of its named executive officers, Kent Eikanas, Chief Executive Officer and Secretary, and Elizabeth Pagliarini, Chief Financial Officer, Chief Operating Officer and Treasurer.
 These employment agreements were approved by the Company's Compensation Committee and Board of Directors.
 Each employment agreement has a three-year term and contains standard terms relating to salary, bonus, position, duties and benefits (including eligibility for equity compensation), as well as a special cash payment following a change in control of the Company.
-The initial base salaries for each of Mr. Eikanas and Ms. Pagliarini were as follows: \$300,000 and \$200,000 per year, respectively, and are subject to annual merit increases.
-In December 2017, the Company's Compensation Committee approved an increase to the base salaries effective January 1, 2018, for each of Mr. Eikanas and Ms. Pagliarini to \$335,000 and \$225,000 per year, respectively.
+The base salaries for each of Mr. Eikanas and Ms. Pagliarini are subject to annual merit increases.
+Effective January 1, 2020, the Company's Compensation Committee approved an increase in the base salaries for each of Mr. Eikanas and Ms. Pagliarini to \$367,500 and \$288,750 per year, respectively.